ChengLong/ansible-nginx-passenger/README.md

 7. Set passenger_root and passenger_ruby
 8. Restart nginx

-This role *ONLY* ensures that ngxin and passenger are installed and configed correctly.
+This role *ONLY* ensures that nginx and passenger are installed and configed correctly.
+You need to config nginx to deploy your app.

 Requirements
 ------------